 The liberated egg now floats down the fallopian tube toward the womb.
 If it isn't fertilized, it has a survival window of about 24 hours.
 Sperm can live longer and may already be present before the egg is released.
 Or sperm may arrive in the 24 hours after the egg has been released.
 Therefore, the day before ovulation and the day of ovulation are the two days in your cycle when you are most fertile — the two days you are most likely to conceive.

 Next, the follicle in which the egg burst through (called the corpus luteum) starts to shrink and begins to release progesterone and estrogen.
 Progesterone further prepares for a fertilized egg by building the lining of the womb with an increase in blood vessels.

-If the egg is not fertilized within 24 hours, the corpus luteum dies and progesterone production slows.
+If the egg is not fertilized within 24 hours, the corpus luteum (the follicle the mature egg burst through) dies and progesterone production slows.
 When there is no longer enough progesterone to supply the uterine lining with blood, after around 11-14 days, the start of your period — your menstrual cycle — begins again.